Susan Collins: Fourth term

-Collins cast her 6,000th consecutive roll call vote on September 17, 2015.
-Only William Proxmire has a longer streak.

 In May 2016, the Senate passed an appropriations bill containing an amendment by Collins that she said would help prevent the Department of Housing and Urban Development from gaining "national zoning authority for every neighborhood in our country".
 The legislation was given a veto threat by the White House, which was said by the Office of Management and Budget to oppose "the inclusion of problematic ideological provisions that are beyond the scope of funding legislation".

 In 2016, Collins authored the Safe Treatments and Opportunities to Prevent Pain Act, a provision intended to encourage the National Institutes of Health to further its research into opioid therapy alternatives for pain management, and the Infant Plan of Safe Care Act, which mandated that states ensure safe care plans are developed for infants who are drug-dependent before they are discharged from hospitals.
 These provisions were included in the Comprehensive Addiction and Recovery Act, legislation that created programs and expanded treatment access alongside implementing $181 million in new spending as part of an attempt to curb heroin and opioid addiction.
 Obama signed the Comprehensive Addiction and Recovery Act into law on July 22, 2016.

 On August 8, 2016, Collins announced that she would not vote for Donald Trump, the Republican nominee in the 2016 presidential election.
 She said that as a lifelong Republican she did not make the decision lightly but felt he was unsuitable for office, "based on his disregard for the precept of treating others with respect, an idea that should transcend politics".
 She considered voting for the Libertarian Party's ticket or a write-in candidate.

 In the 2016 United States presidential election, Collins received one electoral vote for vice president from a faithless elector in Washington.

 In January 2017, Collins and Senator Lisa Murkowski voted for Trump's nominee for Secretary of Education, Betsy DeVos, within the Senate Health, Education, Labor and Pensions Committee, passing DeVos's nomination by a vote of 12–11 to allow the full Senate to vote.
 Collins justified her vote, saying, "Presidents are entitled to considerable deference in the selection of Cabinet members."
 Later, she and Murkowski were the only Republicans to break party lines and vote against DeVos's confirmation.
 This caused a 50–50 tie that was broken by Senate President Mike Pence to confirm DeVos.